citp/BlockSci/README.rst

 BlockSci
 ~~~~~~~~~~~~~~~~~~

+*Note: We're currently working on a new release, which should be ready within a few weeks.
+If you've used the development branch `v0.6`, the current master branch is not fully backwards-compatible and requires a reparse.
+The documentation has not been fully updated yet.*

 The Bitcoin blockchain — currently 170 GB and growing — contains a massive amount of data that can give us insights into the Bitcoin ecosystem, including how users, businesses, and miners operate.
 BlockSci enables fast and expressive analysis of Bitcoin’s and many other blockchains.
 The accompanying working paper explains its design and applications: https://arxiv.org/pdf/1709.02489.pdf

 Current tools for blockchain analysis depend on general-purpose databases that provide "ACID" guarantees.
 But that’s unnecessary for blockchain analysis where the data structures are append-only.
 We take advantage of this observation in the design of our custom in-memory blockchain database as well as an analysis library.
 BlockSci’s core infrastructure is written in C++ and optimized for speed.
 (For example, traversing every transaction input and output on the Bitcoin blockchain takes only **1 second** on our r4.2xlarge EC2 machine.)
 To make analysis more convenient, we provide Python bindings and a Jupyter notebook interface.